keboola/website/_platform/platform.md

   list:
   - title: Components
-    desc: In our modular “Lego like” platform, all the components that either provide you with their own logic (Like NLP from Geneea) or allow you to write your own logic, like SQL sandbox, Python sandbox, R sandbox, etc.; sit in this layer.
+    desc: In our modular “Lego like” platform, all the components that either provide you with their own logic or allow you to write your own logic, sit in this layer.
   - title: Meta Layer
     desc: This is the “brain” of the platform – includes parallel scaling, all configuration data and changes, auto code versioning, user provisioning, cross project data